Fallen Upon Hard Times

 Adams is scheduled to self-surrender by no later than Monday, August 17, 2015, at 12:00 p.m. to begin serving his sentence.
 The hearings and trials took place at Sandra Day O’Connor U.S. Courthouse in Phoenix, Arizona.

 As was mentioned earlier, Adams and Hall wound up on the short end of the stick in an attempt to help Hall pay off his alleged debts to the IRS.

 Kick The IRS In The Balls . . .

 Since this article was written, I have requested that the IRS send a copy of my MASTER FILE to me.
 (Look up “IRS Master File” online).
 Guess what happened?
 They sent a bogus response citing some obscure code, claiming they didn’t have to send my file to me.

 Now right there, if you’ve got half a brain, you would become suspicious.
 Consider all of the ubiquitous tax forms floating around your local library and a myriad of other places.
 Since when does the government avoid inundating your life with paperwork?

 You’ve Been Deliberately Misidentified

-Unlike the millions of drubs who would have sat on their ass and done nothing, I looked up the code that the IRS sent and lo and behold, it didn’t even remotely correspond to their claim.
+Unlike the millions of drubs who would have sat on their ass and done nothing, I looked up the code the IRS sent and lo and behold, it didn’t even remotely correspond to their claim.

 Because there is no Constitutional authority for that agency.
 So they are secretly deriving their authority through the ATF and in order to shoehorn you into their corrupt system, they have deliberately misidentified you as either a tobacco farmer, a gun runner or an alcohol distiller!

 Now I’m not going to detail all of that out for you.
 That’s research you’ll have to do on your own.
 I will tell you, this claim has already been independently verified by Dean Clifford in Canada and David Williams in the United States.
 Furthermore, my own experience of their refusal to send my file combined with the fact that their excuse was entirely bogus cements the allegation.